 My research was inspired and done considering the breakthrough in the study of philosophical and aesthetic foundation of modern geography in the book of Chenxi Tang The Geographic Imagination of Modernity: Geography, Literature, and Philosophy in German Romanticism (Stanford University Press, 2008).
 Tang’s reconstructions of geographical paradigm in German romantic philosophy and literature made it possible to understand the coherent system of geographical and aesthetic ideas on geography in the works of Gogol.
-According to Tang, geographical imagination was the specific way of thinking about the unity of people with the Earth which emerged in Germany around 1800, and was accumulated by geography along with Romantic philosophy and aesthetics to produce the new paradigm of the discipline.
+According to Tang, geographical imagination was the specific way of thinking about the unity of people with the Earth which emerged in Germany around 1800s, and was accumulated by geography along with Romantic philosophy and aesthetics to produce the new paradigm of the discipline.
 The book on Gogol, in turn, offers an account how (and why) the novel science of geography, which came to fruition in the writings of Alexander Humboldt and in the science of Karl Ritter, proved to be a source for the works of literature.

 In dealing with Gogol’s enthusiasm for visual aspects of geography, the research adresses the notion of geographical imagination developed in the critical theory of cultural geography.
 The theoretical sources particularly relevant for the book were Derek Gregory’s Geographical Imaginations (Blackwell, 1994) and two works by Denis Cosgrove, Social Formation and Symbolic Landscape (The University of Wisconsin Press, 1998), and Geography and Vision: Seeing, Imagining and Representing the World (I. B. Tauris, 2008).
-The authors’ suggestions for thinking on visuality of geography encouraged me to make the same turn in approaching the landscapes of Gogol.
+The authors’ suggestions for thinking about visuality of geography encouraged me to make the same turn in approaching the landscapes of Gogol.
 However, I did not go further into the critique of the appropriating colonizing gaze, as the Oriental landscape was interpreted by W. J. T. Mitchell (“Imperial Landscape”, Landscape and Power, The University of Chicago Press, 1994; 2002), or Cosgrove and Gregory.
-Closer to my approach is the idea of Melissa Frazier who argues that in Arabesques, Gogol himself was a part of the whole which he was writing about, whether Ukraine, or Russia (Frames of the Imagination, Peter Lang, 2000), thus, geography for Gogol served as means of creating his own identity rather than means of colonizing project.
+Closer to my approach is Melissa Frazier’s idea that in Arabesques Gogol himself was a part of the whole about which he was writing, whether it was Ukraine, or Russia (Frames of the Imagination, Peter Lang, 2000).
+Thus, geography for Gogol served as a means of creating his identity rather than a means of colonizing.

-In the book, the preference was given to the notion of geographical imagination instead of imaginary/imagined geographies which was used, for example, by Edith W. Clowes in her Russia on the Edge (Cornell University Press, 2011) to examine the symbolic imagining of identity in spatial metaphors of territory and geography.
-The similar process in nineteenth century Russia were analyzed in the work of Susan Layton Russian Literature and Empire: Conquest of the Caucasus from Pushkin to Tolstoy (Cambridge University Press, 1994) in which the author shows how literature, especcially in Pushkin’s time, functioned as a substitution for geography.
-In my book, the term ‘geographical imagination’ overarches these symbolic practices of spatial identity-making but also, due to Tang’s work, is able to convey the imaginative aspect of the science of geography itself.
-Gogol was really occupied by theoretical problems of geography as one of scientific disciplines, and worked on to represent and elaborate techniques of teaching it for children.
+In the book, the preference was given to the notion of geographical imagination instead of imaginary/imagined geographies – a term used by Edith W. Clowes in her Russia on the Edge (Cornell University Press, 2011) when she examined the symbolic imagining of identity in spatial metaphors of territory and geography.
+The similar process in the 19th century Russia was analyzed in Susan Layton’s Russian Literature and Empire: Conquest of the Caucasus from Pushkin to Tolstoy (Cambridge University Press, 1994) in which the author shows how literature, especially in Pushkin’s time, functioned as a substitute for geography.
+In my book, the term ‘geographical imagination’ overarches these symbolic practices of spatial identity-making but also, due to Tang’s work, it is able to convey the imaginative aspect of the science of geography itself.
+Gogol was really occupied by the theoretical problems of geography as a scientific discipline, and worked to elaborate techniques of teaching it to children.
 The imaginative geographies of his fiction were the result of his engagement with geography which, in the era of Romanticism, was constructing itself as geographical imagination.